samicemalone/tv/README.txt

                            line.
       list_stored_eps      Gets the stored episodes (tvdb) in csv format.
 New line if none.
-Fields terminated by , enclosed by " get_show_name FILE   Get show name of FILE.
+Fields terminated by , enclosed by " list_extra_files     Gets the list of video files from any of the extra folders containing media, but not under the /showname/season/FILE structure.
+One path per line.
+      get_show_name FILE   Get show name of FILE.
 Assumes /showname/parent/FILE shutdown             Shuts down the daemon
       tv TVARGS            Run tv command with same usage as in the SYNOPSIS.